 How to Make Pumpkin Bars

-I bake the pumpkin bars in a 10×15-inch jelly roll pan.
-This is a bit larger than a 9×13-inch pan and therefore allows that pumpkin bars to remain slightly thinner than if you were to bake them in a 9×13-inch pan.
+A 10×15-inch jelly roll pan is a bit larger than a 9×13-inch pan and therefore allows that pumpkin bars to remain slightly thinner than if you were to bake them in a 9×13-inch pan.

-But if you’re feeling like going homemade all the way, add the cream cheese and butter to a mixing bowl, beat to smooth and combine them, then add confectioners’ sugar, vanilla, and a pinch of salt to help offset the sweetness of the frosting.
+- Add the confectioners’ sugar, vanilla, and a pinch of salt to help offset the sweetness of the frosting.

-Spread it on your bars and for fun, I like to garnish the bars with festive fall-inspired sprinkles.
-The sprinkles I had on hand were from Target from a few seasons back, but use what you can find in the fall-colored family.
-Orange and black Halloween-colored sprinkles are also an option.
+- Spread it on your bars and for fun, I like to garnish the bars with festive fall-inspired sprinkles.

 If you don’t have a jelly roll pan, then a 9×13-inch is your next best option.
 You will need to bake them for slightly longer, I would say 5 to 10 minutes, but I haven’t tested this personally so am just throwing out an educated guess.